ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

      - No
      - Yes

+Over the next couple of months, we will continue to test, benchmark, bug-fix, and further polish these new APIs as well as rollout more and more algorithms that can be run in either stack.
+The goal is to reach a state where the new stack can completely replace the old one.

-Keep in mind that we continue to test, benchmark, bug-fix, and further polish these new APIs and that when using the new API stack, you might run into issues and encounter instabilities.
+Keep in mind that due to its alpha nature, when using the new stack, you might run into issues and encounter instabilities.
+Also, rest assured that you will be able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0).

 What is the New API Stack?
 --------------------------

-In a nutshell, the new API stack is the result of reducing RLlib's APIs from more than a dozen critical classes to only a handful.
-When designing the new interfaces, we strictly applied the following design principles:
+In a nutshell, the new API stack is the result of re-writing from scratch RLlib's core APIs and reducing its user-facing classes from more than a dozen critical one to only a handful.
+When designing these new interfaces from the ground up, we strictly applied the following design principles:

-* Suppose a simpler mental-model underlying an API
+* Always suppose a simple mental-model underlying a new API
-* Usability of classes outside of RLlib
+* Classes must be usable outside of RLlib
-* Separation of concerns (better answering: "What should be done when and by whom?")
+* Always separate concerns as much as possible (in other word, always try to clearly answer: "WHAT should be done WHEN and by WHOM?")
-* Offer better modularity, interoperability, and pluggability of classes
+* Offer more finegrained modularity, better interoperability, and friction-less pluggability of classes

-Applying these principles above, we were able to reduce the important classes an average user of RLlib should be familiar with from 7 (old stack) to only 4 (new stack):
+Applying these principles above, we were able to reduce the important "must-know" classes for the average RLlib user from 7 (old stack) to only 4 (new stack):

-TODO: add class ref links
 * RLModule (replaces ModelV2 and PolicyMap APIs)
 * Learner (replaces Policy and some of RolloutWorker)
-* SingleAgent- and MultiAgentEpisode (replaces TrajectoryViews, SampleCollector, Episode, and EpisodeV2)
+* SingleAgentEpisode and MultiAgentEpisode (replaces TrajectoryViews, SampleCollector, Episode, and EpisodeV2)
-* ConnectorV2 (replaces Connector and some of RolloutWorker & Policy)
+* ConnectorV2 (replaces Connector and some of RolloutWorker and Policy)

-The `AlgorithmConfig` API remains as-is (already an established API in the old stack).
+The `AlgorithmConfig` and `Algorithm` APIs remain as-is (these are already established APIs on the old stack).

 Comparison to the Old API Stack